Points of View: A Comprehensive Guide to the Different Narrative Perspectives in Literature

 Unreliable NarratorNarrator provides a skewed, biased, or inaccurate account of eventsThe Catcher in the Rye by J.D.
 Salinger, Gone Girl by Gillian FlynnEncourages readers to question the narrative and interpret events critically

-Stream of ConsciousnessThoughts and feelings flow spontaneously, mimicking the mind’s workingsMrs.
+Stream of ConsciousnessThoughts and feelings emerge in unfiltered succession, in a manner that reflects the mind’s natural rhythm.Mrs.
 Dalloway by Virginia Woolf, Ulysses by James JoyceCreates intimacy by immersing readers in the character’s thought process

-First-Person PluralUses “we” instead of “I,” presenting a collective perspectiveThe Virgin Suicides by Jeffrey Eugenides, Then We Came to the End by Joshua FerrisCaptures the voice of a group, emphasizing shared experiences or collective memory
+First-Person PluralUses “we” instead of “I,” to present a collective perspectiveThe Virgin Suicides by Jeffrey Eugenides, Then We Came to the End by Joshua FerrisGives voice to a group and highlights shared experiences and a sense of collective memory

 Retrospective NarrationNarrator reflects on past events with hindsightTo Kill a Mockingbird by Harper Lee, Great Expectations by Charles DickensAdds depth, as the narrator’s perspective may change over time